Skip to content

 • the handoff should be driven by the live conversation logic

 Some teams use the Email Tool for the live callback handoff and Summary Email for a secondary audit or archive inbox.
+Keep the recipient lists intentional so the same summary is not sent to more people than needed.

 Summary Webhook